Web standards

 • Student Organizations (e.g. sua.ucsc.edu)

-• Campus Domain Names will not be granted for the following uses in the interest of consistency and persistence of information:
+• Campus Domain Names will not be granted for the following uses in the interest of security, consistency, and persistence of information:

 • Third and fourth level domains